 When hiring a helper, you should also take note of specific costs and proper scheduling for paperwork concerning their employment history or visa status.
 To know more about various HK domestic helper terms, here are some worth remembering:

-Finished contract – this means that your hire has already finished her two-year contract and can start her employment as soon as she renews her visa.
+Finished contract – a finished contract domestic helper in Hong Kong, means that your hire has already completed their two-year contract.
+That means they can then start their employment as soon as they renew their visa.
 When hiring through an agency, costs may range from $1,800 to $3,000 and will take from a month to six weeks.
-On the other hand, without an agency, costs may be as less as $800 and will take no longer than a month.
+On the other hand, without an agency, prices may be as less as $800 and will take no longer than a month.

-How to manage a helper.
-Hone your managing skills by properly orienting your domestic helper with her daily tasks.
-Practice patience as employers’ needs vary and you can’t expect your helper to know how to run your household instantly.
-Listen to her concerns if there are any and address any problems via discussions.
-Some may have a feeling of being homesick so be considerate enough to give your helper time to adjust.
-Make your house rules clear and schedule tasks clearly.
-It is important to provide your helper (as you would any employee) regular assessments of her performance so she’ll know which areas she can improve on.
+Hone your managing skills by properly orienting your domestic helper with their daily tasks.
+Practice patience as employers’ needs vary, and you can’t expect your helper in Hong Kong to know how to run every household, instantly.
+Listen to their concerns if there are any and address them problems via discussions.
+Some may have a feeling of being homesick, so be considerate enough to give your helper time to adjust.
+Make your house rules clear and schedule tasks appropriately.
+It is essential to provide your HK domestic helper (as you would any employee) regular assessments of their performance, so they’ll know which areas to improve on.

 Also, it is crucial to keep in mind that helpers with more experience, strong skill sets, and greater competency will expect (and can command) better salaries.
 These salaries are significantly higher than the minimum stipulated by the Hong Kong government.
 So if you‘d prefer a highly qualified domestic helper in Hong Kong who requires minimal training, be prepared to pay a premium.